phoebe-gill/pjgill.net/content/page/about.md

 +++
-title = "About me"
-description = "an otherwise bald and unconvincing narrative" draft = false
+title = "An otherwise bald and unconvincing narrative" description = "about me" draft = false
 +++